KiSa04/PinK-/README.md

 Current Functions

+    Automatically Register an account on the first usage Login if you have an account
     See Pins
     Save Images
     Pinterest AI Tracking: Accurate recommendations based on your clicks and shares, enhancing your Pinterest experience.